jaimemorais/BreadApp/README.md

 - Backend : .NET 6 API

-- DDD principles and patterns
+- DDD and Clean Architecture principles and patterns